Medicare Advantage (Part C)

 Why Many People Choose Medicare Advantage

-Some common reasons people work with an independent Medicare broker to enroll in a Medicare Advantage plan include:
+Some common reasons people work with an independent Medicare advisor to enroll in a Medicare Advantage plan include:

 Lower monthly premiums